-Despite the lower proportion conducting daily screening of their records, 98 TCSPs confirmed they always screen their customer records at the point where sanctions lists are updated, which helps to mitigate the risks.
-However, of the other 14, only one undertook daily screening to help mitigate the risk of failing to check their records when sanctions lists are updated - indicating that some improvements in the control environment are still required in this area.
+Despite only 44% conducting daily screening of their records, 96 TCSPs confirmed they always screen their customer records at the point where sanctions lists are updated, which helps to mitigate the risks.
+However, of the other 11, only 3 undertook daily screening to help mitigate the risk of failing to check their records when sanctions lists are updated - indicating that some improvements in the control environment are still required in this area.

 - 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2019 there was 1 account blocked or frozen for financial sanctions purposes (2018: 5), with an aggregate value of £40k (2018: £185k). - The law requires firms to identify and report any suspected breach of sanctions18 to the Financial Intelligence Unit.
+As at the end of 2021 there were no accounts blocked or frozen for financial sanctions purposes (2020: 1), with an aggregate value of £0k (2020: £40k). - The law requires firms to identify and report any suspected breach of sanctions18 to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2019, 1 disclosure was made for suspected breaches of sanctions (2018: 3).
+In the year ended 31 December 2021, 2 disclosures were made for suspected breaches of sanctions (2020: 1).